chrishah/phylogenomics_intro_vertebrata/README.md

                  auto/trimmed/406935at7742.clustalo.trimal.fasta
 ```

+Check what happens if you run the above command once again.

+Now, remove the file `auto/trimmed/406935at7742.clustalo.trimal.fasta` and rerun the command.
+Neat, no?

 See if you can get it run also for gene id `378120at7742`.

 ***TASK***
 > Try to extend the Snakefile to also include: